linkerai/CallAny/README.md

-# CallAny: build your speech interaction app on any platform
+# CallAny: build your speech interaction app with javascript
 ##

 ```javascript